potassco/clorm/docs/clorm/predicate.rst

    nyedate = datetime.datetime.strptime(str(nyepart.date), "%Y%m%d")

-The problem with the above code is that the process of creating and using the date in the ``Booking`` object is cumbersome and error-prone.
+However, the problem with the above code is that the process of creating and using the date in the ``Booking`` object is cumbersome and error-prone.
 You have to remember to make the correct translation both in creating and reading the date.
 Furthermore the places in the code where these translations are made may be far apart, leading to potential problems when code needs to be refactored.